 Plan for short breaks throughout the week, and take some major time off during the weekends.

 When the holidays are nearing, you can look forward to relaxing for a longer time.
-You can probably even hang out in the city, travel and experience the culture of the country.
-Save time for your friends, family, and hobbies in order to function smoothly and maintain a balance.
+You can probably even hang out in the city, travel, and experience the country's culture.
+Save time for your friends, family, and hobbies to function smoothly and maintain a balance.

-It will sometimes be hard to connect with people at home the way you used to, so, make sure to regularly find some time and dedicate it to the people who are important to you.
+It will sometimes be hard to connect with people at home the way you used to, so make sure to regularly find some time and dedicate it to the important people.

 This way, you will be able to recognize any gaps in your plans and even find out what’s working.
 You will also be aware of your priorities, in case you need to change them.
-This can also help in reminding you of your short-term goals such as reviewing lectures and studying for upcoming exams.
+This can also remind you of your short-term goals, such as reviewing lectures and studying for upcoming exams.

-But it’s not just academics, this review will help you even with the non-academic tasks that you need to accomplish.
-Over a week, you can obtain a clear picture of what it’s going to be like and balance your work and ‘fun-time’.
+But it's not just academics; this review will help you even with the non-academic tasks you need to accomplish.
+Over a week, you can obtain a clear picture of what it’s going to be like and balance your work and ‘fun-time.’
 Over a semester, it prepares you months ahead for important deadlines and upcoming events.

-Doesn’t seem so hard, does it?
-So, plan out a schedule which will make you feel comfortable and more importantly, have all the time management tips in place, take a deep breath and relax.
+It doesn’t seem so hard.
+So, plan out a schedule that will make you feel comfortable and, more importantly, has all the time management tips in place, takes a deep breath, and relax.
 You got this!